LinkedEarth/FROGS/pastworkshops.md

 <img src="images/FAIRLeap.jpg" alt="Logo of FAIRLeap Workshop" width="200" />
 </div>

-#### February 11-14, 2025, Virtual, Anywhere on Earth
+## February 11-14, 2025, Virtual, Anywhere on Earth

-ocus on publishing all artifacts of research in a manner consistent with FAIR principles to ensure that science is reproducible.
+This workshop focused on publishing all artifacts of research in a manner consistent with FAIR principles to ensure that science is reproducible.

 * *Intended audience:* researchers already engaged in geoscience research.
 Participants will be required to have worked through a geoscience project, either as part of a class project, a reproducibility study, or for a manuscript of their own.
 For manuscripts still *in preparation*, you must be ready to submit within seven weeks of the workshop.
 * *Learning objectives:* Introduction to FAIR science publishing;  basics of GitHub for software and project management; use of *Docker*, *Binder*, and *myBinder* for the sharing of reproducible workflows.